China listened in to US at Pacific forum

-Against protocol, Chinese officials have appeared at the Pacific Islands Forum to listen to a major address by United States Vice President Kamala Harris.
+Against protocol, Chinese officials have appeared at the Pacific Islands Forum to listen to a major address by US Vice-President Kamala Harris.

 On Wednesday morning, Ms Harris virtually addressed Pacific Islands Forum delegates, who have assembled in Suva for the annual leaders’ summit, at the invitation of PIF chair Fiji.

-The invitation was a diplomatic coup for the United States, which is seeking greater influence in the region after assertive diplomacy by China.
+The invitation was a diplomatic coup for the US, which wants greater influence in the region after assertive diplomacy by China.

 Ms Harris pledged a major boost to support and engagement in the Pacific, including new embassies in Kiribati and Tonga, other diplomatic postings, and an influx of US Peace Corps to the region.

-The US has also trebled regional support through a renegotiated South Pacific Tuna Treaty, worth $US600 million ($A893 million) over the next 10 years.
+The US has also trebled regional support through a renegotiated South Pacific Tuna Treaty, worth $US600 million ($893 million) over the next 10 years.

 “The history and the future of the Pacific Islands and the United States are inextricably linked.
 We have historic bonds going back generations,” she said.